 Since those days I have imagined myself coming into the throne-room of the Almighty.
 I know that if I step out into his gaze I will be consumed in His glare.
 Yet, at the entrance there is this good man, this righteous and perfect man, and he has invited me to stand behind him.
 As we walk together before the throne, the Almighty sees me coming, but He sees me through Jesus.
 "Welcome Bryan Findlayson", He says, "good and perfect child that you are."
 As long as I stay behind Jesus that's the way the Ancient of Days will always see me.

 Such amazing grace, such kindness, love and mercy.
 I now stand eternally approved in the sight of God, rewarded as if I were a perfect child of God.
 None of this is my own doing, all is a gracious gift of God through faith in Christ.
 So, in Jesus I have found freedom, freedom from guilt, self and fear.
-In Christ I am freed from the past, from the present, for the future.
+Of course, I don't want you to think that my Get Out of Jail Free card encourages me to "go on sinning so that grace may abound.
+By not means!
+How can we who have died to sin go on living in it?", Rom.6:1.
+When it comes to God's Law, grace encourages graciousness.

-This study seeks to expose the problem of Christian nomism (a reliance on the law for the maintaining and/or progressing of a person's standing in the sight of God), and proclaim that "it is for freedom that Christ has set us free", Gal.5:1.
+This study seeks to expose the problem of a reliance on Law-obedience for the maintaining and/or progressing of a person's standing in the sight of God, ie., the heresy of nomism.

 Our flirtation with nomism usually begins at Sunday School where we are taught that Jesus loves good little boys and girls and we learn to sing, "Trust and obey for there's no other way to be happy in Jesus, but to trust and obey".